Qarj/WebImblaze-Selenium/README.md

     ```
     This will install version 1.12 of Selenium::Remote::Driver which is compatible with Selenium Server Standalone 2.53.1 and also this package.

-    Do not use the latest version from CPAN, it will not work.
+    Do not use the latest version from CPAN - it will not work.

 2. Obtain chromedriver.exe from https://sites.google.com/a/chromium.org/chromedriver/ and place it in `C:\selenium\`